hipvlady/MLGuru/data_science_questions.md

 4. **Quantile-Quantile (Q-Q) Plot**: Utilize a Q-Q plot, which compares the quantiles of your data against the quantiles of a standard normal distribution.
 Data that aligns closely with a straight line in this plot is indicative of normal distribution.

 Through a combination of these methods, one can gain a comprehensive understanding of the distributional characteristics of their data.

+### What is gradient descent?
+How does it work

+Gradient descent is a fundamental optimization algorithm that aims to find the minimum of a function.
+This method iteratively adjusts its position in the direction opposite to the gradient (or steepest incline) of the function, hence "descending" towards the minimum.
+The core principle behind gradient descent is grounded in calculus, specifically in the concept of a gradient.

+In the context of machine learning and deep learning, gradient descent is predominantly employed to fine-tune model parameters, such as the coefficients in linear regression or the weights in neural networks, to minimize the model's loss or error.
+The process begins from an initial point and moves step-by-step, with each step's size governed by a parameter known as the learning rate.
+This rate plays a pivotal role: a smaller value can lead to a slower convergence, possibly requiring numerous iterations, while an excessively large value may cause the algorithm to overshoot the minimum and, in some cases, even diverge.

+In essence, gradient descent keeps updating its position using the calculated negative gradient until it either reaches a point where the function value is at its lowest (local or global minimum) or until successive iterations yield minute or no changes, indicating convergence to an optimal solution.
+The widespread application of gradient descent in various machine learning tasks underscores its importance and utility.